|

 with age . . . but I just don't want my dogs to ever be

 rough with sheep.
 Period.
 Rams: I also tried putting a pup in with the rams, and they all got along just great.
 The SkyLines rams are so big, so sturdy, and so mellow that they clearly enjoy the pup's constant chewing and gnawing on their legs and ears . . . but that's definitely not the behavior I want the pup to learn!
-The Final Solution: So, I've finally settled on a system that works just great for me.
+The Final Solution: I finally settled on a system that works just great for me.
 From day one, I put the pup with a couple of kindly pet wethers (currently Handsome and Buster).
 The wethers are extremely gentle with the pup but they're also big enough to teach the rowdy, growing kid some basic sheep manners like don't bite, chase, or harrass sheep.
 And, with the SkyLines wethers serving as puppy mentors, these overfed, pampered pets now have real jobs at last!
 Angus

 the Pyrenees pup on the day he arrived here, at 5